veertuinc/anklet/README.md

 ### Handling Metrics

-Any of the services you run are done from within worker context.
-Each service also has a separate service context storing its Name, etc. The metrics for the anklet instance is stored in the worker context so they can be accessed by any of the services.
-Plugins should update the metrics for the service they are running in at the various phases.
+Any of the plugins you run are done from within worker context.
+Each plugin also has a separate plugin context storing its Name, etc. The metrics for the anklet instance is stored in the worker context so they can be accessed by any of the plugins.
+Plugins should update the metrics for the plugin they are running in at the various phases.

-For example, the `github` plugin will update the metrics for the service it is running in to be `running`, `pulling`, and `idle` when it is done or has yet to pick up a new job.
-To do this, it uses `metrics.UpdateService` with the worker and service context.
+For example, the `github` plugin will update the metrics for the plugin it is running in to be `running`, `pulling`, and `idle` when it is done or has yet to pick up a new job.
+To do this, it uses `metrics.UpdatePlugin` with the worker and plugin context.
 See `github` plugin for an example.

 But metrics.UpdateService can also update things like `LastSuccess`, and `LastFailure`.
 See `metrics.UpdateService` for more information.